John Lyons (poet): Teaching

 His first job was at South Shields Grammar Technical School for Boys, and in 1967 he moved to Manchester, where he worked in secondary schools for nine years, before becoming an Art and Design Lecturer in South Trafford College.
 While teaching there for 17 years, he continued painting and writing.
 He was a part-time creative writing lecturer at the then Bolton Institute of Higher Education (now the University of Bolton), between 1991 and 1998, and has been an Arvon Foundation tutor at various times since 1991.

 Painting

+Vibrant colors and dramatic compositions that capture the spirit and vitality of Caribbean culture are hallmarks of Lyons' artistic approach.
+Themes of self-respect, survival, and the intricacies of cultural identity are frequently explored in his work, specially in relation to the African diaspora.
+As a method of self-expression and resistance for Africans who were enslaved and their descendants, he has pointed to Carnival's rebellious attitude as a major influence.

 Lyons has been exhibiting his paintings since the 1960s, and describes his approach to picture making by saying: "I enter into a playful dialogue with the work in which line, shape, texture and vibrant colour are brought together to inhabit a theme usually based on Caribbean folklore and mythology."
 He was a participant in the recent exhibition No Colour Bar: Black British Art in Action 1960–1990 at the Guildhall Art Gallery (10 July 2015 to 24 January 2016), which took inspiration from the radical lives of Guyanese activists Eric and Jessica Huntley and the publishing company they founded, Bogle-L'Ouverture.